microsoft/VSSDK-Extensibility-Samples/CodeLensOopSample/README.md

 4. Handle navigate command invoked from the lens Details popup

-   To response user's clicking on the items in the Detail popup, The in-proc VSPacakge needs to implement IOleCommandTarget and handle the navigation command:
+   To response user's clicking on the items in the Detail popup, the in-proc VSPacakge needs to implement IOleCommandTarget and handle the navigation command:

    ```c#
    public sealed class CodeLensOopProviderPackage : AsyncPackage, IOleCommandTarget